Matthews Fire Alarm

 In view of our background and experience with fire brigades and the fire protection business, our services were continually called up.

 There was a massive input of American personnel and materials into Brisbane and much of their fire fighting hardware had to be adapted for use with Queensland Fire Service connections.

 Our company provided supply to the Australian Armed Forces, U.S. Army, Navy and 5th Air force, British and Dutch Royal Navy.
 In the meanwhile Mr. Henry Roberts became Chairman of Directors, with Mr. E.C.
 Matthews, Managing Director and Mr. T Offner Company Secretary.

 Following the cessation of World War 2 there was a complete change of business operations.

 The sudden release of merchandise through Army disposal sales was meeting the immediate demands of the market.

-New fire production products were designed and manufactured and new trade names registered, an increased range of merchandise was organized including synthetic fire hose from Japan and aluminium ladders.
+New fire production products were designed and manufactured, and new trade names registered.
+An increased range of merchandise was organized, including synthetic fire hoses from Japan and aluminium ladders.

-Matthews Fire Alarm is a member of the Fire Protection Association of Australia.
+Matthews Fire Alarm becomes a member of the Fire Protection Association of Australia.

 Rich heritage brought us to where we are today, and we are extremely proud of it.
 And like many of the world’s leading inventions, our origins come from humble beginnings.
 For us, it was 1949 Brisbane, Australia, where we set up a small tool shop.
 Fast-forward to today and we’re one of the fastest growing publicly traded industrial companies listed on Australia’s Securities Exchange.